NamSee04/pytorch-cifar100/README.md

-# Pytorch-cifar100
+# CNN for Chineses characters classification

-practice on cifar100 using pytorch
+practice on CNN using pytorch

 ## Requirements

 This is my experiment eviroument
-- python3.6
+- python3.11
 - pytorch1.6.0+cu101
 - tensorboard 2.2.2(optional)